Over 95% of structures are left wet enough to support microbial mold growth

 When the toxicity of mold was discovered, the restoration industry worldwide went through many changes.
 New standards were developed, training and certification was required, and new government regulations were introduced.

-Innovations in technology have led to better equipment, testing and science is now making it possible to determine if a structure is dry.
+Innovations in technology have led to better equipment, testing and science is to determine if a structure is dry.

 Important Insurance Information